 The skeletal system plays several important roles in the functioning of the human body.

-The skeletal system (particularly long bones) is also responsible for the storageattachmentprotectionmovement of key minerals such as calcium and phosphorus, which play many important roles in the functioning of the human body.
+The skeletal system (particularly long bones) is also responsible for the movementprotectionstorageattachment of key minerals such as calcium and phosphorus, which play many important roles in the functioning of the human body.
 Calcium helps to increase bone mineral density and is involved in muscle contraction, whereas phosphorus is involved in energy production and tissue repair.

-Flat or irregular bones that form skeletal structures, such as the cranium surrounding the brain, the humerusulnascapularibs surrounding the heart and lungs and the vertebrae surrounding the spinal cord, play an important role in the storageattachmentprotectionproduction of vital organs, allowing them to function unharmed.
+Flat or irregular bones that form skeletal structures, such as the cranium surrounding the brain, the humerusulnaribsscapula surrounding the heart and lungs and the vertebrae surrounding the spinal cord, play an important role in the protectionattachmentproductionstorage of vital organs, allowing them to function unharmed.
 This is particularly important in contact sports, such as boxing or rugby, which would almost certainly result in damage to these organs if there weren't any bone structures surrounding them.

 This is your 1st attempt!
 You get 3 marks for each one you get right.
 Good luck!